isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-daguerreotypes-to-dry-plates-photography-in-19th-century-singapore.md

-Daguerreotype.
-(1848, October 21).
-The Straits Times, p.
-2. Retrieved from NewspaperSG.
-Lavédrine, B. (2009).
-Photographs of the past: Process and preservation (pp. 30–31).
-Los Angeles, California: The Getty Conservation Institute.
-(Not available in NLB holdings); See Claudet, L. (2008).
-Colouring by hand.
-In J. Hannavy (Ed.)., Encyclopedia of nineteenth-century photography Vol 1 (pp. 322–323).
-New York: Routledge.
-Retrieved from Google Books.
-A practical method for colour photography was not invented until the Lumiére brothers’ autochrome process in 1904.
-Buckley, C.B.
-(1984).
-An anecdotal history of old times in Singapore 1819–1867 (p.
-745).
-Singapore: Oxford University Press.
-(Call no.: RSING 959.57 BUC).
-However, another source suggests that Dutronquoy might have passed away sometime in January 1872 in Kobe, Japan.
-See Massot, Nov 2015, p.
-323.
 Hirsch, 2000, p.
 72. Collodion was made by dissolving gun cotton in ether and alcohol, and then adding potassium iodide.
 The resultant viscous mixture is applied evenly to a glass plate, which is immersed into a bath of silver nitrate to produce light-sensitive silver iodide.
 Portraits & views.
 (1858, February 13).
 The Straits Times, p.
 2. Retrieved from NewspaperSG.
 Notice (1862, June 14).
 The Straits Times, p.
 3. Retrieved from NewspaperSG; White, S. (1989).
 John Thomson: A window to the orient  (p.
 9).
 Albuquerque: University of New Mexico Press.
 (Call no.: RART 770.92 WHI).
 William was also a photographer in the partnership of Sack and Thomson, Beach Road (listed in the 1861 Straits Directory).
 The partnership was brief and William was listed on his own as a photographic artist in the following year’s directory.